You want smart political talk without the meltdowns?

 Nancy Mace on this radio program said it's going to go north of 50 million for the Bidens alone.

-I asked Jim Comer about that last night, and he said, Yeah, I believe it's going to be that number and higher.
+I asked Jim Comer about that last night and he said, yeah, I believe it's going to be that number and higher.

-I think that's a a pretty simple question.
+I think that's a pretty simple question.

-Gates asked, doesn't anyone doesn't answer if he's confident that Hunter had stopped selling access?
+Gates asked, doesn't anyone, doesn't answer if he's confident that Hunter had stopped selling access?

 Gates asked Garland why he dissolved Trump's China initiative.

-Gates asked Garland, you know, you know, who doesn't answer the question about Rob Walker Shell Corporations and accuses him of looking the other way.
+Gates asked Garland, you know, you know, who doesn't answer the question about Rob Walker Shell corporations and accuses him of looking the other way.

-Well, let me play uh Jim Jordan first.
+Well, let me play Jim Jordan first.

 The fix is in.